spellbook/spellbook-archive/README.md

 Defaults
 --------

-If applicable, each Component sets default options to standardize calles.
+If applicable, each Component sets default options to standardize calls.
 For example:

 ```coffeescript
 @Spellbook.componentName = (options) ->